Skip to Main Content

 Video: Create rubrics shows how to create a rubric for assessing and grading student work.

-Lastly, you can access the management functions from the gear icon that will open a settings menu.
-You can adjust settings like "automatic zeros".
+Lastly, you can access the management functions from the gear icon that will open an advanced settings menu.